mr4tt/zotbot/README.md

 - [Requiem for a Dollface](https://www.uncannymagazine.com/article/requiem-for-a-dollface/) - The doll was dead.
 There was nothing for it.
 Bear had seen bad cases before: legs ripped off, heads torn from necks, hair rudely shorn.
 Dolls mutilated by ink, fire, even—once—the lawn mower.
 Not every child loved their toys gently.
 That was life.
 This was murder.
 He wondered if the little girl knew yet.
 It […]

 # news
+- [Kien, the most-delayed video game in history, released after 22 years](https://www.theguardian.com/games/article/2024/jul/04/kein-the-most-delayed-video-game-in-history-released-after-22-years) - The makers of Italian action game have endured the longest development journey in history.
+Their game is now finally out – on the long-discontinued Game Boy Advance

 - [The Maps of Israeli Settlements That Shocked Barack Obama](https://www.newyorker.com/news/news-desk/the-map-of-israeli-settlements-that-shocked-barack-obama) - An image in a government briefing book helped a State Department official see “the forest for the trees” in the West Bank—and then was shared with the President.

 - [Your Driving, Tracked](https://www.nytimes.com/2024/06/09/briefing/driving-apps-insurance-tracking.html) - We explore the apps that are quietly tracking drivers’ habits.